-- Hyper growth companies that are wildly overvalued, approaching dot.com levels; - Stable growth companies that have been highly profitable, but are also in some cases too highly valued (and dependent on low interest rates or low discount rates to maintain those valuations); - Quality value companies that we believe can survive the economic downturn and emerge competitively stronger; and - Deep value companies that are struggling to survive the pandemic and have a questionable future (i.e., airlines, full-price department stores, restaurants), even if they do survive.
+- 1. Hyper growth companies that are wildly overvalued, approaching dot.com levels - Stable growth companies that have been highly profitable, but are also in some cases too highly valued (and dependent on low interest rates/a low discount rate) to maintain those valuations) - 3.
+Quality value companies that we believe can survive the economic downturn and emerge competitively stronger - 4.
+Deep value companies that are struggling to survive the pandemic and we believe have a questionable future (i.e., airlines, full-price department stores, restaurants), even If they do survive